thefunmisols/Evaluating-a-Capital-Investment-Opportunity-and-Present-a-Risk-Adjusted-Recommendation/README.md

 Why economic conditions matter in capital budgeting

-TIPS FOR SUCCESS
+**IMPORTANT NOTES**

-Compare both return and risk
+I compared both return and risk

-Do not focus only on revenue
+I made sure not to focus only on revenue

-Use VaR to explain downside exposure
+I Used VaR(Value at risk) to explain downside exposure

-Align recommendation to company priorities
+I aligned recommendations to company priorities

-COMMON PITFALLS
+I made sure not to ignore inflation impact

-Ignoring inflation impact
+I recommended the highest revenue and gave a risk analysis in addition to it

-Recommending highest revenue without risk analysis
+The descriptive summary carried enough justification for the recommendation

-Writing descriptive summary without justification
+I made sure not to forget KPI alignment

-Forgetting KPI alignment
+# SKILLS GAINED